How to Become a Justice of the Peace: Education and Career Roadmap

 Step 3: Complete Law School

-Law degree programs that may provide useful training for an individual aspiring to become a justice of the peace can include those with concentrations in such areas as public policy, litigation and dispute resolution.
+Law degree programs that may provide useful training for a future justice of the peace can include those with concentrations in areas such as public policy, litigation and dispute resolution.
 Some schools offer Juris Doctor (JD) and Master of Public Administration (MPA) dual degree programs that combine legal studies with administrative practices.

 Step 4: Pass the Bar Examination

 Upon completing law school, graduates must pass the bar examination in the states in which they wish to practice law.
 The bar exam is a written test based on the standards established by the state's highest court.
-At this point in their careers, many future justices of the peace intern with a legal organization or law office as a legal assistant or paralegal to get hands-on, real-life experience and a preview at day-to-day life in the legal profession.
+At this point in their careers, many future justices of the peace intern with a legal organization or law office as a legal assistant or paralegal to get hands-on experience.

 Step 5: Gain Experience Practicing Law

-While some states allow non-attorneys to hold a limited number of judgeships with curtailed jurisdiction, experience as a lawyer opens up career options for a justice of the peace, according to the BLS.
-As a lawyer, a future justice of the peace may focus on either criminal or civil law practice.
+Some states allow non-attorneys to hold a limited number of judgeships with limited power.
+However, experience as a lawyer opens up career options for a justice of the peace.
+As a lawyer, a future justice of the peace may focus on practicing either criminal or civil law.
 Criminal lawyers focus on people accused of breaking the law, while civil lawyers concentrate on contracts and litigation of disputes between parties that don't necessarily involve a legal violation.

-After accruing some experience as an attorney, aspiring judges are normally appointed or elected to their posts.
-These positions are often only available to individuals with experience as attorneys, but the minimum requirement in most states is that the individual be a registered voter with no felony convictions.
+After acquiring experience as an attorney, aspiring judges are normally appointed or elected to their posts.
+These positions are often available only to individuals with experience as attorneys.
+The minimum requirement in most states is that the individual be a registered voter with no felony convictions.